 Online businesses are treated the same as any other business.
 If your online business operates within your home and the city requires a license for home-based businesses, a license will be required.
 Likewise, if an online business operating out of the home requires zoning approval, registration is required.

 How to register for a business license

 Click on your state below to get more information on licenses and permits.
-Even with detailed research, it’s recommended the business owners check with their local City Hall, County Clerk, Chamber of Commerce and/or Economic Developer to make sure all business licenses are covered.
-Additionally, there are companies that specialize in business license research like IncFile or CorpNet that can ensure you have all the proper federal, state and local licenses.
+Even with detailed research, it’s recommended that business owners check with their local City Hall, County Clerk, Chamber of Commerce, and/or Economic Developer to make sure all business licenses are covered.
+Additionally, there are companies that specialize in business license research, like IncFile or CorpNet that can ensure you have all the proper federal, state, and local licenses.

 Do I need a license to operate a business out of my home?